Use Oracle VirtualBox on Oracle Linux

 Note: You can also download Oracle linux ISO files from yum.oracle.com and the Oracle Software Delivery Cloud edelivery.oracle.com.

-7. Tick the box for Skip Unattended Installation.
-This prevents VirtualBox from automatically performing the full installation of the operating system.
+8. Tick the box for Skip Unattended Installation.
+This option prevents VirtualBox from automatically performing the full installation of the operating system.

 open vnc

-8. Expand the Hardware section by clicking on the arrow beside the title.
+9. Expand the Hardware section by clicking the arrow beside the title.

-Set the Base Memory to a minimum of 4096 MB, use the slider or input the value into the field to make the change.
+Set the Base Memory to a minimum of 4096 MB, use the slider, or input the value into the field to make the change.
 Set Processors to 2 with the slider or input field.
-These are minimum values reccommended for a new Oracle linux VM.
+These are the minimum values recommended for a new Oracle Linux VM.

 open vnc

-Set the size of the hard drive to be used with the new VM, here you can leave the default of 20GB.
-If you want to use a different value make sure you select a minimum to support the type of Oracle Linux installation you will select later.
+Set the hard drive size for the new VM, which defaults to 20GB.
+If you want to use a different value, select a minimum to support the type of Oracle Linux installation you will pick later.

 open vnc